A Provider’s Guide to OIG Exclusions: Part 2

 CIAs are imposed by the OIG in lieu of their imposing administrative remedies in cases involving FCA investigations.
 As such, requirements in them are sometimes concrete examples of OIG interpretations and expectations, and therefore they can be useful as “guidance.”

 Meaning to take actions sufficient to ensure that the employee does not touch federally reimbursed services.
 But even if it were possible that a provider could meet this test, the scope of the payment prohibition is so broad that it is unlikely that it would be worth the effort to remove them from the screening list.

 See https://downloads.cms.gov/cmsgov/archived-downloads/ SMDL/downloads/SMD011609.pdf

 In addition to meeting its regulatory obligations, a proper exclusion screening program can also provide significant benefits to compliance and risk management programs.
 See HCCA, Measuring Compliance Program Effectiveness: A Resource Guide (Jan.
 2017), available at https://oig.hhs.gov/compliance/compliance-resource-portal/files/ HCCA-OIG-Resource-Guide.pdf.

 States, at a minimum, require that providers screen the LEIE and the state list (if there is one).
 However, they may also require providers to screen additional state lists and/or additional Federal debarment lists.

-The author is a cofounder of Exclusion Screening, LLC, a third-party vendor of exclusion screening services.
+The author is a cofounder of Exclusion Screening, LLC, a third-party vendor of exclusion screening services and OIG background check.

 See OIG’s Provider Self-Disclosure Protocol (April 17, 2013). https:// oig.hhs.gov/compliance/self-disclosure-info/files/Provider-Self- Disclosure-Protocol.pdf.